ndongmo/Board-games-library/README.md

   </tr>
  </table>

  Once the client is connected or logged, he can see the list of connected players and choose the player he want to challenge.
-The selected player on his side receives the challenge request and he can reject or accept it.
-If the request is accepted, the both players can begin the party and cannot receive any other request while playing.
-During a game, the challengers can communicate through a chat box on the left panel.
+The selected player on his side receives the challenge request and can reject or accept it.
+If the request is accepted, the both players can begin the game and cannot receive any other request while playing.
+During a game, the challengers can communicate through a chat box on the right panel.
 Moreover, any challenger can abort the game at any time.

 <table style="width:100%">
   <tr>